amyhenning/100-days-of-code/log.md

 - Completed survey form project from FreeCodeCamp

 **Thoughts:**
-- Both these projects were in essence very simple tasks, yet it was an opportunity to apply some concepts I've picked up through the FreeCodeCamp Responsive Web Design curriculum - including accessibility and flexbox.
+- Both these projects were in essence very simple tasks, yet they were an opportunity to apply some concepts I've picked up through the FreeCodeCamp Responsive Web Design curriculum - including accessibility and flexbox.
-- Working on ensuring that both projects were responsive was a great opportunity to move away from depending on Bootstrap to make things responsive for me!
+- Both projects were great in pushing me to move away from depending on Bootstrap to make design responsive!

 **Link to work:**
 1. [Static Tribute Page](https://codepen.io/amyhenning/pen/maKmRY)